Apostolic Mission: How the Risen Jesus Defined the Church’s Work

 The Narrow Sense: The Specific Task Jesus Explicitly Gave

-The answer to that question comes from Jesus’s own words in the Gospels and Acts.
-When we listen to all eight Great Commission passages together, we find a unified answer: the church’s mission is to make disciples of all nations by going, proclaiming the gospel of Jesus’s death and resurrection, calling people to repentance and faith, baptizing them, and teaching them to obey everything he commanded, in the power of the Holy Spirit, until he returns.
+The answer comes from Jesus’s own words in the Gospels and Acts.
+Taken together, the Great Commission witness gives a unified answer: the church makes disciples of all nations by going, proclaiming Christ, calling for repentance and faith, baptizing, and teaching obedience in the Spirit’s power until Jesus returns.

 One Commission from Jesus and the Great Commission Texts